What Are Layer 1, 2, 3 in Blockchain? A Plain Guide to the Layers and Their Purpose

 Why the Third Layer

 Layer 3 (L3) is less commonly mentioned, but it refers to applications or ecosystems built above L2 solutions.
-L3 can unify multiple L2s (sidechains, rollups) and streamline their interoperability:
+L3 can unify multiple L2s, sidechains, rollups, and streamline their interoperability:

-- Apps (dApps) running across multiple L2s under a single aggregator.
+Apps, or dApps, running across multiple L2s under a single aggregator.

-- Bridges or solutions for cross-L2 trading.
+Bridges or solutions for cross-L2 trading.

 By layering these solutions, L3 further improves user experience so they don’t need to think about which L2 their transaction lives on, as it’s abstracted away.